Wendy Mulford was raised in Wales, and lives in East Anglia.

 Of that book, Jeremy Hooker wrote “...it is the poet, as well as the reader, who is the surprised spirit.
 The writing is an opening out from the self... an opening that does not escape from language, but points beyond language...”

-Only a few copies remain of this 1992 book published by Reality Studios, one of Reality Street's predecessors.
+This 1992 book was published by Reality Studios, one of Reality Street's predecessors.
 It's a sequence of 26 poems, each on a painting by Howard Hodgkin.
+Unfortunately, it is now out of print.

 "The poems inhabit a world that is agitatedly cool, and the pictures a world that lies with you and burns you up."
 (Edwin Morgan, Parataxis)